-In 1969 Prof. Riedler became the head of newly-founded Institute of Communications and Wave Propagation of the Graz University of Technology.
-The Norwegian Research Council invited the Institute to develop the first Austrian instruments for space research purposes which were launched on November 26, 1969 on board a sounding rocket (see illustration) from the launch site in Andĝya, Vesterċlen Islands, Norway.
+In 1969 Prof. Riedler became the head of the newly-founded Institute of Communications and Wave Propagation of the Graz University of Technology.
+The Norwegian Research Council invited the Institute to develop the first Austrian instruments for space research purposes which were launched on 26 November 1969 on board of a sounding rocket (see illustration) from the launch site in Andøya, Vesterålen Islands, Norway.
 This was the first launch of Austrian instruments into space.

 On 24 April 1970 the Austrian Academy of Sciences decided to establish the Space Research Institute.
-It started its activities in 1972 at different departments spread all over Austria (Graz, Innsbruck and Vienna).
+It started its activities at different departments spread all over Austria (Graz, Innsbruck, and Vienna).

 In 1974/75 the Institute concentrated its activities in three departments in Graz.
 Prof. Burkard was appointed Managing Director and Prof. Riedler became Deputy Director.

 In 1982 Prof. Bauer followed Prof. Burkard as Department Head.

 In 1984 Prof. Riedler was appointed Managing Director.